aytef/chibisafe-cli/README.md

  - [ ] Choose between docker or standalone setup
  - [ ] Migrate database functionality
  - [ ] Check on which distro the cli is running
+ - [ ] Add 'chibisafe-cli' as PATH command
+ - [ ] Add cURL functionabity to use the API via cli